CephalofairGames/frosthaven-faq/index.md

 - Scenario 130 Key - Shrike Fiend has an image of Night Demon
 - Section Book 137.3 - This should add Section 5.1, not 159.2
 - Solo Book p13 - Special rules: "Snowspeaker" should be "Icespeaker"
+- Rulebook p6 and p56 - These Gloomhaven item numbers are for Gloomhaven (2017), or 1st Edition.
+If you have Gloomhaven (2025), or 2nd Edition, instead you can add Items 9, 10, 43, 96, 97, 122, 123, 124, 125, 126, 127, 137, and 150 to the available supply (assuming you have unlocked them during your Gloomhaven campaign).
+See <a href="#page_41">4.1 Specific Building Questions</a> for Building 37.
 - Rulebook p30 - add the following to the end of Active Bonuses - "Cards without lost icons in your active area count as being in your discard pile for the purposes of whether you can long rest and what is eligible to lose during a long rest, but don't have to be returned to your hand when resting."
 - Rulebook p33 - Recover is not a targeted effect.
 All references to 'targeted' are also changed to 'recovering'
 - Rulebook Appendix F (pg 79) <span class="hidden">"Wealth" now costs 2 points, not 1.</span>